sozonovalexey/wp-broken-post-content-images/readme.txt

 * Clone latest stable version of code <https://github.com/sozonovalexey/wp-broken-post-content-images/archive/master.zip>.
 * Unpack this archive to the `/wp-content/plugins/` directory.
 * Log in to Wordpress Administration area, choose "Plugins" from the main menu, find "Broken Post Content Images", and click the "Activate" button.
-* Check all posts with this command: $ wp bpci check all --skip 0 --limit 100
+* Check all posts with this command: $ wp bpci check all --skip=0 --limit=100
 * Check custom post with this command: $ wp bpci check 1234